wjeni/uwmath-simulator/README.md

 ...Specific details on the project.
 Add some pictures/videos too!

-Our project includes 4 html pages, namely classroom overview, left view, right view and board view.
+Our project includes 4 html pages, namely classroom front view, left view, right view and board view.
 We also incorporated interactive components using JavaScript.

+[Preview of front view]
+(previews/front.png)